 We are a biopharmaceutical company that has focused on the development of vaccines addressing unmet medical needs, including nicotine addiction.
-We have sought to leverage our experience and knowledge in powering the human immune system to target these serious unmet medical needs.
 We have been incorporated in Delaware since 1969 and our operations are located in Rockville, Maryland.
 Our sole remaining product currently in development is NicVAX[®] [Nicotine Conjugate Vaccine], an innovative and proprietary investigational vaccine for the treatment of nicotine addiction and prevention of smoking relapse based on patented technology.
-We suffered a significant setback in 2011 when NicVAX did not achieve the primary endpoint in two Phase III efficacy trials conducted in the U.S. As of March 31, 2012, our remaining assets include the following: (i) \$94.9 million of cash and cash equivalents, (ii) the potential residual value of NicVAX as well as any next-generation nicotine vaccine which was licensed to GlaxoSmithKline Biologicals S.A.
+We suffered a significant setback in 2011 when NicVAX did not achieve the primary endpoint in two Phase III efficacy trials conducted in the U.S. The only remaining trial of NicVAX is the Phase IIb trial in combination with Pfizer's varenicline being conducted in the Netherlands.
+If the results of the remaining trial, which are expected before year-end 2012, are positive, we believe the potential residual value of NicVAX will be enhanced.
+As of June 30, 2012, our remaining assets include the following: (i) \$92.6 million of cash and cash equivalents, (ii) the potential residual value of NicVAX as well as any next-generation nicotine vaccine which was licensed to GlaxoSmithKline Biologicals S.A.
 (GSK) in 2010, (iii) the potential royalty from Phoslyra which was sold to Fresenius USA Manufacturing, Inc. (Fresenius) in 2006, and (iv) the potential value of our net operating losses (NOLs).